Kenema: 2014 Ebola outbreak

 Kenema was the origin and first place in Sierra Leone to report Ebola.

 Government

 The city of Kenema is one of Sierra Leone's six municipalities and is governed with a city council form of government, which is headed by a mayor, in whom executive authority is vested.
 The mayor is responsible for the general management of the city.
-The mayor is elected directly by the residents of Kenema in a municipal elections held every four years.
+The mayor is elected directly by the residents of Kenema in a municipal election held every four years.
 The current mayor of Kenema is Joseph Samba Keifala, a member of the Sierra Leone People's Party (SLPP), who won the 2012 Kenema Mayorship election with 74.99%, defeating his main opponent Ishmail Sesay of the APC, who took 19.36%.
 Kenema is a political stronghold of the SLPP party, the main opposition party in Sierra Leone.

 In Presidential elections, Kenema has voted for the Sierra Leone People's Party by a vast majority of over 70%.